Bioye97/blend/README.md

 ## Summary

-Defines averaging kernels on the support of arbitrary space.
+Defines averaging kernels on arbitrary support.

 One major application is the smooth merging of multidimensional datasets defined on regular grids.